 Within Conservation Areas trees are given special protection.
 Further information is available on the Planning Portal

 - Restriction on the types of development which can be carried out without the need for planning permission (permitted development rights): including roof extensions, cladding, satellite dishes on front elevations and some types of extensions.
-Further information on permitted development rights is available on the Planning Portal
+Further information on permitted development rights is available on the consent types webpage on the Planning Portal

 Note: All works to Listed Buildings are likely to require Listed Building Consent (inside and outside).